-- The presentation score will determine the finalists. - The final presentation score will determine winners. - Judges must break ties.
-All judges' decisions are final.
+- The presentation score will determine the finalists. - The final presentation score will determine winners. - Judges must break ties. - The decision of the judges is considered final.

-• FBLA meets the criteria specified in the Americans with Disabilities Act for all competitors with accommodations submitted through the conference registration system by the registration deadline.
+FBLA meets the criteria specified in the Americans with Disabilities Act for all competitors with accommodations submitted through the conference registration system by the registration deadline.

-• No unauthorized audio or video recording devices will be allowed in any competitive event.
-Penalty Points
+No unauthorized audio or video recording devices will be allowed in any competitive event.

-- Competitors may be disqualified if they violate the Competitive Event Guidelines. - Five points are deducted if competitors do not follow the Dress Code or are late to arrive for their assigned presentation time.
+- Competitors may be disqualified if they violate the ND FBLA Competitive Event Guidelines. - Five points are deducted if competitors do not follow the Dress Code or are late to their assigned presentation time.